Watching Gaza, still...

 A journal entry from mid-August:

-One thing I’ve really been enjoying in Berlin over the summer is taking our picnic mat to the park near our apartment, and stretching out to read—some days, I managed to read an entire book, cover to cover.
-We would have either packed drinks and snacks, or bought them from one of the surrounding cafes or, on Saturdays, one of the market stalls strewn out along a bordering street.
-It’s a simple ritual I’ve come to relish reliably, when I want some solitude but also wish to be out in the world at the same time, when I want to enjoy the full bask of sunlight that our hinterhaus flat circumscribes, when I want to give myself over to a book and enjoy it for what it is, not try to study it at my desk.
-Occasionally, while I’m doing this, I’ll check my phone, and something about the atrocities being done onto Palestinians by Israel but also the world, the sheer injustice of their condition, will impress itself, and my helpless complicity, onto me.
-I will think about how even the simplest of everyday pleasures, like sitting somewhere outside filled with life, breathing in the air and the light in a moment of peace, has been made impossible in Gaza.
+One thing I’ve really been enjoying in Berlin over the summer is taking a picnic mat out to a park and stretching out to read—some days, I managed to read an entire book, cover to cover.
+We would pack drinks and snacks from home or buy them from a cafe nearby.
+It’s a ritual I’ve come to relish reliably, when I want some solitude but also wish to be out in the world at the same time, when I want to enjoy the full bask of sunlight that our hinterhaus ground-floor flat circumscribes, when I want to give myself over to a book and enjoy it for what it is, not try to study it at my desk.
+Occasionally, while I’m doing this, I’ll check my phone, and something about the atrocities being done to Palestinians by Israel but also by the world, the sheer injustice of their condition, will impress itself, and my helpless complicity, onto me.
+I will think about how even the most everyday of pleasures, like sitting somewhere among people going about their day, breathing in the air and the light in a moment of peace, has been made impossible in Gaza.
 Did you see how the Israeli government attempted to ban Gazans from their sea shore, from something so primordial as nature?
 Did you see how, as Bisan Owda showed, they refused to listen, defiantly fought for whatever morsel of joy they could get for themselves?
-So no, I think there can be no shame in grasping for joy wherever one can find it—what does one gain from withholding it from oneself, after all?
-At the same time, it’s important to remember that there are others who have no right to do the same, have had their right wrestled away.
-But wait, do I actually believe this?
-Does one have a right to just continue living one’s life and enjoy it, in times like this when the world is turned on its head?
-Is it enough to join the odd protest and donate and boycott and speak out and still go for weddings and birthday parties and holidays?
-How much disruption to life-as-usual is one obligated to inflict in order to make the world right again?
+It makes me think that there can be no shame in grasping for joy wherever one can find it—what does one gain from withholding it from oneself, after all?
+But even while I think it, try to apply it to myself, to the rest of us, it can’t help but feel false.
+Life goes on, for the most of us.
+Aside from the truly brave and hopeful—those who protest consistently, who are risking their lives to join the flotillas, who speak out no matter what pressure their under—most of us continue with our lives as we always have, as we always planned to.
+But does one have a right to just continue living one’s life, to enjoy it, in times like this when the world is turned on its head?
+Is it enough to join the odd protest and donate and boycott and speak out and still go for weddings and birthday parties and holidays and to laugh and clink glasses and pay but lip service to Gaza in broader company?
+Is it enough to just be constantly aware and thankful, to remember that there are others who have no right to do the same, have had their right taken away, and to do whatever is within one’s capacities to try to change things?
+How much disruption to life-as-usual is one obligated to inflict, on oneself and on others, in order to make the world right again?
 Does truly being in solidarity mean also going on hunger strike, as a Palestinian trio of journalists did and asked the world to do—but nobody did, and who can fault them?
-For those of us who do not ourselves face extinction, a hunger strike must seem the height of nihilism, the act of someone so desperate they have no other options, because what does going on hunger strike even mean if one isn’t ready to end up dead in a pitiless world?
+For those of us who do not ourselves face extinction, a hunger strike must seem the height of nihilism, not indomitable hope.
+For those of us who still have safe harbour, a hunger strike must seem the act of someone so desperate they have no other recourse, because what does going on hunger strike even mean if one isn’t prepared to die in a pitiless world?
 That’s the difference, isn’t it?
 We are not the ones suffering.
-Our loved ones are still alive, not bombed to bits and rags like discarded pieces of animal flesh strewn across the chopping board; they still have a lot to live for, we still have them to live for.
+Our loved ones are still alive, not bombed to bits and rags; they still have a lot to live for, we still have them to live for.
 Outside Gaza, outside the world’s conflict zones, the world still looks beautiful.
 If you look away long enough, keep the violence at bay long enough, the world remains beautiful.
-And you’ll feel good, and you’ll feel bad, all at the same time.
+And you’ll feel good, and you’ll feel wicked, all at the same time.
 But who cares, really, how you merely feel?

-One project that offers a glimmer of hope is the work the Hind Rajab Foundation + the Global Legal Action Network are doing, actively pursuing ‘offensive’ legal action in both international and national courts against those responsible for atrocities committed in Gaza.
+One project that offers a glimmer of hope (though it seems to offer more retrospective reckoning than prevention) is the work the Hind Rajab Foundation and the Global Legal Action Network are doing, actively pursuing ‘offensive’ legal action in both international and national courts against those responsible for atrocities committed in Gaza.
 They made the news some weeks back when their efforts led to Belgian authorities arresting two accused Israeli soldiers at the Tomorrowland EDM festival (though the two men have since been released):

 A few reading notes on Palestine: